mikey-t/swig/docs/SwigDevNotes.md

 Originally I didn't intend to use swig to orchestrate the swig project's own dev tasks.
 I thought I would possibly run into strange issues with version ambiguity or other conflicts.
 However, now that swig is more stable, I've migrated from using npm scripts and the loose `tasks` file to using a "live" version of swig (referencing node_modules directly).
 To ensure there are as few issues as possible, this is how I plan on using this scenario:

-- When developing swig, uninstall global version of swig-cli to avoid possible conflicts or ambiguity: volta uninstall swig-cli
+- When developing swig, uninstall global version of swig-cli to avoid possible conflicts or ambiguity: `pnpm rm -g swig-cli`
-- Call swig with ".\swig.ps1" instead of "npx swig" in order to skip the npx delay
+- Call swig with ".\swig.ps1" instead of "npx swig" or "pnpm exec swig" in order to skip the npx delay and the extra typing
+  - Optionally, use a temporary shell profile alias, for a powershell example: `Set-Alias -Name swig -Value "C:\Users\mikey\src\github\swig\swig.ps1"`. ⚠️ Don't forget to remove it when a new global version is reinstalled
-- After done, re-install global version of swig-cli: volta install swig-cli@latest
+- After done, re-install global version of swig-cli: `pnpm i -g swig-cli@latest`

 ## Testing Notes